trilerian/Rotor-Master/README.md

 Need to add the parts to the BOM still
 Adds 3 4.7nf 0805 smb capacitors
 Adds 4 10k 0805 smb resistors
+09/11/2023 - BOM update.
+BOM.xlsx is the bom you should use